raulcano/dlcspecs/PayoutFunctionSamples.md

 `upper_cap = sats_per_btc * strike / (sats_per_btc - col)`

 Observe that when `sats_per_btc <= col`:
-- If equal: denominator is zero (division by zero), cap is at infinity
+- If equal: denominator is zero (division by zero), cap is at infinity.
-- If collateral > sats_per_btc: denominator is negative, resulting in negative cap (invalid) .
+- If collateral > sats_per_btc: denominator is negative, resulting in negative cap (invalid).

 In both cases, the cap doesn't exist as a finite value.
 Hence, we use `max_u64` as the practical cap if `sats_per_btc <= col`.